 Your spouse or civil partner may have to pay tax on any gain if they later dispose of the asset.

-Their gain or loss will be calculated from when you or they first owned it.
+Their gain will be calculated on the difference in value between when you first owned the asset and when they disposed of it.

 If this was before April 1982, your spouse or civil partner should work out their gain using the market value on 31 March 1982 instead.

 They should keep a record of what you paid for the asset.